 The Circle of Security Parenting program can help you to build closer relationships with your children.
 Understanding the meaning behind your child’s behaviours help us to see them as the child’s way of letting us know there is something wrong.

-Individual sessions are your chance to talk privately about what is bothering you.
+Individual Counselling/ Psychotherapy sessions offer a chance to talk privately about what is bothering you.
 Together we can work out the best way to help your children.
 Of course, everything you say in these sessions is kept completely confidential.

 Parents in recent classes have commented that “every parent should do this” and “this program has changed our lives”.

 If you think your child might have some delay in their early development, please give me a call on 0474 095 432.
 We can have a chat about your child’s needs and work out what you would like to do.